-Aside from the arts, I love food (who doesn't?).
+Aside from the "arts," I love food (but who doesn't?).
 Atlanta is a great place for the epicurean.
-There is nary a chain in sight throughout much of the city.
+There is nary a chain in sight throughout most of the city proper.
 I also love trivia and puzzles; especially word puzzles.
-My favorite is Scrabble but Words With Friends must often suffice.
-One of my life goals is to be able to complete the Sunday New York Times crossword (but for right now I struggle up through, at best, Wednesday).
-Finally, for all of its trials and tribulations, I'm a big Atlanta sports fan.
-The Falcons, Hawks, and Braves are my squads; for now and forever.
+My favorite far and away is Scrabble but Words With Friends must often suffice.
+One of my life goals is to be able to complete the Sunday New York Times crossword (for now I struggle up through, at best, Wednesday's).